erickim713/DesignProject/dp7/README.md

 * Recording Strategy:
 	* We will have screen recording so that we can capture the user behavior during the user testing.
-	* 2 of the members will record the user behavior and feedback during the user testing (user’s tend to speak out loud if they are looking for something)
+	* Two members will record the user behavior and feedback during the user testing (user’s tend to speak out loud if they are looking for something)
-	* 1 of the member will standby so that if users have trouble using the application for the sake of other task testing, the standby person will help.
+	* One member will standby so that if users have trouble using the application for the sake of other task testing, the standby person will help.
-	* Lastly, tech person will wait if there’s any malfunction during testing so that everyone’s aware of what’s going on if there’s a bug
+	* Lastly, one member (the tech person) will wait to see if there are any malfunctionings during test.

 * Interview Questions:
+	* Recording
+		* Were there any difficulties in starting and stopping the recording?
+	* Finding out the location
+		* Were you able to locate where you were at a specific time?
+		* Do you think you will be able to guess where you lost any of your belongings through this function?
+		* Was there anything that was counter-intuitive in the navigation?
+	* Finding out what you did
-	* Were you able to find out ...
+		* Were you able to find out how much money you spent?
-		* What you wanted to find? (or was told to find?)
-		* Amount of money you need to collect?
+		* Do you think this application will be useful in splitting the money the day after(and perhaps calculating the amount of money you need to collect)?
-		* Where you were?
-		* Where you lost your stuff?
-		* Were you able to use the application smoothly?
+		* Were you able to find out who you were with last night?
-		* Was the navigation easy to do?
-			* If not, what was difficult or not intuitive?
+	* Other
+		* Is there anything about the overall design that you like?
+		* Is there anything that needs improvement?

 * Debrief Prompt:
 	> Thank you for taking part in our project.

-	> We are trying to aid people who drink a lot that tend to fail remembering their memories from last night.
-So what we have done is track the person's movement and have user's activity be recorded.
+	> We are trying to aid people who often drink a lot and fail to recover their memories from previous nights.
+We hope you enjoyed our application that tracks the user's location and records the user's activities.